 From weeds and insects to Mother Nature, farmers have a lot to think about when growing the food that ends up on our tables.
-Farmers use research and technology to raise more food using fewer resources and leaving a smaller environmental footprint.
+Farmers use research, technology and pesticides to grow food safely, using fewer resources and leaving a smaller environmental footprint.
 Read on to find out how farming has changed since the days of our grandparents.

 Raising Healthy Crops